 You can try the Detector yourself by visiting this link:

-If you use a browser like Firefox or Google Chrome and want to be able to see if the sites that you are visiting use WordPress, then Wappalyzer is a useful extension for your browser.
+If you browse the net using either the Firefox or Google Chrome browsers and would like to be able to know if the sites that you are visiting are WP sites, then Wappalyzer is a useful extension to add to your browser.

-Wappalyzer identifies what software is installed on the sites you are visiting.
+Wappalyzer identifies what software is installed on the sites while you are browsing.

 According to their website …